pomdtr/smallweb/docs/src/reference/cli.md

 ## smallweb edit

-Open the smallweb config in your editor
+Open an app in your editor

 ```
 smallweb edit <app> [flags]